gnois/luaty/README.md

 The indent (offside) rule
 ---

-Generally
+Luaty follows the general rules of other offside languages.
+Simply,

-1. Either tab or space can be used, but not both together in a single file
+1. Either tab or space can be used, but not both together in a single file, except for comments, which are ignored for the whole line.
-2. Only one statement is allowed per line
+2. Only one statement is allowed per line.

 3. Block statements such as `if`, `for`, `while`, `do` and lambda expression `->` can have child statement(s).
    - A single child statement may choose to stay at the same line as its parent